 Project Team

-Led by Associate Professor Josh Roose in partnership with The University of Queensland and Dublin City University
+Led by Associate Professor Josh Roose in partnership with Queensland University of Technology and Dublin City University

 Project Funding